top of page

 No Employer Options

-Many self-employed individuals, gig workers, part-time employees, or those working for small businesses don’t get insurance from an employer.
+Many self-employed individuals, gig workers, part-time employees, those working for small businesses, or even those in between jobs don’t get insurance from an employer.
 The Marketplace offers coverage options with income-based subsidies.

 Early Retirement